berong91/Meta-data-reader/README.md

 - [x] Well looking Web UI
 - [ ] Trigger reloading from server-side
 - [ ] Sort data from browser
+- [ ] Auto script to reload the list of sources on homepage
 - [ ] Setup script

 # Credits